Samsat: Medieval history

 The Arabs conquered Commagene from the Byzantines in 640.
 Safwan bin Muattal, a sahabi and commander during the Muslim conquests, was buried in Samosata.

+In the tenth century, the town, which was the second biggest in the region after Melitene, was recaptured by the Byzantines.
 In June 966, Samosata was the venue of an exchange of prisoners between the Byzantine Emperor Nikephoros II Phokas and his Muslim foe Sayf al-Dawla.

+After the collapse of Byzantine authority in the region, the town fell into the domain of the Armenian Philaretos Brachamios.
+At some point after that it fell into the hands of a certain Baluk, on of Amīr Ghāzī, who is mentioned among the army of Ridwan of Aleppo which besieged Edessa in 1095.
+While he managed to fend off an expedition in 1098 under Baldwin of Boulogne send by the ruler of Edessa, Thoros, he later had to sell the town to Baldwin for 10,000 gold coins upon which it belonged to the county of Edessa.

 Warfare in the 13th century devastated Samosata.
-Rüknettin Süleyman II of the Anatolian Seljuks captured Samosata in 1203.
+Rukn ad-Din Sulayman Shah II of the Anatolian Seljuks captured Samosata in 1203.
 The Anushtegins conquered and looted the town in 1237.
 The Mongol Emperor Hülagü Khan conquered Samosata in 1240 and the Beylik of Dulkadir conquered the town as well.

-Samosata was temporarily absorbed into the Ottoman Empire by Yıldırım Beyazıt in 1392, and in 1401 it was destroyed by Timur.
+Samosata was temporarily absorbed into the Ottoman Empire by Bayazid I in 1392, and in 1401 it was destroyed by Timur.
 In 1516, the Ottoman Sultan Selim I recaptured it for the Ottomans who renamed it Samsat.
 It lost its old importance in the Ottoman administration and became the centre of a sanjak.

 Modern times

 During Turkey's republican period, the population of the town decreased.
 In 1960, Samsat was made a district center and connected to the province of Adıyaman.

 The city of Samsat was evacuated from the old settlement on 5 March 1988 due to the construction of the Atatürk Dam.
 A new location for the settlement was announced through Law No. 3433 on 21 April 1988.
 The historical Samsat was submerged in 1989 as the dam created the Atatürk Reservoir.
 The new town was built beside the new waterline by the Turkish government to house the displaced residents.

-Samsat, which was moved to the new location, was destroyed by an earthquake on 2 March 2017.
+The new town of Samsat was destroyed by an earthquake on 2 March 2017.
 The city was largely rebuilt afterwards.